TritonDataCenter/manta-nfs/README.md

 ## Usage

+When running the server for the first time, you probably want to run it by hand to confirm that the configuration is correct and things are working as expected.

-As mentioned, the server must be started as root, since it needs access to the portmapper's privileged port, but once the server is running, it lowers its uid to 'nobody' to improve security.
+The server must be started as root, since it needs access to the portmapper's privileged port, but once the server is running, it lowers its uid to 'nobody' to improve security.
+The 'sudo' or 'pfexec' commands are typically used to run a command as root, depending on which OS you're using.

+If you're using the Manta environment variables as the source of your Manta account information, and if you're using 'sudo', use the '-E' option to pass those forward.
+On some Linux distributions sudo will reset 'HOME' to root's home directory.
+On those distributions you must also set HOME back to your home directory.

 On Darwin or Linux, the server can be run like:

+    sudo -E HOME=/home/foo node server.js

+On SmartOS, the server can be run like:

+    pfexec node server.js

+To pass in a config file, use the -f option:

     sudo node server.js -f etc/myconfig.json

-On SmartOS, the server can be run like:

-    pfexec node server.js -f etc/myconfig.json

 Once started, the server will output an occasional log message but the '-d' or '-v' option can be used to change the logging level from 'info' to 'debug' or 'trace'.
 All logging is done via Bunyan.
+Logging above 'info' is not recommended, except for debugging, since there will be many log entries for each NFS operation.

+Once you have confirmed that the server works as expected, you will probably want to setup a service in your OS so that the server runs automatically when the system boots.
+Setting up a service like this is OS-specific and is disccused in the following section.

 ## OS Specific Considerations